FREQUENTLY ASKED QUESTIONS

 "There are only a few classes in ETHN next year.
 Can I substitute a class in another concentration?"

-No. For three reasons.
+Generally, no. For three reasons.
 First, we actually want our students to have as many common experiences as a cohort as possible.
 This means, we are actively looking for ways to get more of you in the same class.
 Second, we want these common experiences to be in courses taught by professors in our department who have a clearer sense of the entire concentration.
 Third, we want our concentrators to prioritize Ethnic Studies.
+As always, consult with your advisor, and make an intellectual argument for any exception based on how a particular class is important to your focus area or your proposed capstone project.

 "How do I know what can count - outside of classes taught under the ETHN tag - towards the concentration?"